How much does it cost to instruct a drink driving solicitor?

 Our clients prefer to be represented by specialist driving defence solicitors because we can identify defences which might be overlooked elsewhere.
 Take the example below;

-If you look closely you will see the words 'Breath difference' on the printout.
+The issue in Ian's case related to the printout.
+Upon review, we noticed the words 'Breath difference' on the printout.
 The solicitor that our client had spoken to earlier had failed to notice this error.
 We simply called the CPS and asked them to discontinue the case.
 Our client even avoided the first hearing.

 This is one example of why you should always seek a second opinion.
 A solicitor who does not specialise may overlook small procedural deficiencies which could help us win your case.
 We have spent years fine-tuning defence strategies to give our clients a service unlike any other.
 We pride ourselves on our ability to identify loopholes with police procedure and process.
 Take a look at our drink driving testimonials below.

-Drink Driving Testimonials
+Drink Driving Solicitor Testimonials

 Drink Driving Solicitor Fees